In the News:

 light and the biosphere of the tropics, Michela continued to produce her paintings en plein air among the tropical

-Currently, Michela holds the position of youth program instructor at The Great Falls School of Art, in Virginia.
+Currently, Michela holds the position of youth program instructor at The Arts of Great Falls, in Virginia.
 At the

-same time she enrolled in the human realist program at Studio Incamminati, in Philadelphia, and will complete her
+same time, she has completed the full time professional program at Studio Incamminati, in Philadelphia, and now

 Understudied Robert Liberace, figure painting, anatomy and portrait, The Art Students League, Alexandria, VA